Sunscreen

 What are the different types of sunscreens?

-Reflectant or scattering sunscreens contain minerals such as zinc oxide or titanium oxide.
-They may leave a milky-white appearance on the skin.
+- physical sunscreens - reflect UV rays that are made of minerals such as zinc oxide or titanium oxide.
+These are thick, opaque or heavy creams and leave a milky-white appearance on your skin

 When should I use sunscreen?